PattMayne/project_brunswick/README.md

 ### Long-Range Notes & Plans

-* In the Character table, the Player Character is always #1
 * A map has a type (in the DB).
 So when a Screen object loads a Map object, it creates a sub-type depending on the value of its type.
 * Title Screen: have random limbs snapping onto each other and coming apart in an animation.
 *   As one snaps on, another comes off and flies off-screen, while yet another flies on-screen to snap on... forever!